-- -S Change and report the soft limit associated with a resource. - -H Change and report the hard limit associated with a resource. - -a All current limits are reported. - -c The maximum size of core files created. - -d The maximum size of a process's data segment. - -f The maximum size of files created by the shell. - -1 The maximum size that may be locked into memory. - -m The maximum resident set size. - -n The maximum number of open file descriptors. - -p The pipe buffer size. - -s The maximum stack size. - -t The maximum amount of cpu time in seconds.

-- -u The maximum number of processes available to a single user. - -v The maximum amount of virtual memory available to the process.
+- -S Change and report the soft limit associated with a resource. - -H Change and report the hard limit associated with a resource. - -a All current limits are reported. - -c The maximum size of core files created. - -d The maximum size of a process's data segment. - -e The maximum scheduling priority ("nice"). - -f The maximum size of files written by the shell and its children. - -i The maximum number of pending signals. - -1 The maximum size that may be locked into memory. - -m The maximum resident set size. - -n The maximum number of open file descriptors. - -p The pipe buffer size. - -q The maximum number of bytes in POSIX message queues. - -r The maximum real-time scheduling priority. - -s The maximum stack size. - -t The maximum amount of cpu time in seconds. - -u The maximum number of processes available to a single user. - -v The maximum amount of virtual memory available to the process. - -x The maximum number of file locks.